jasonkrasavage/python-open-acoustics/README.md

-python-open-acoustics is an open source acoustics modules built form the ground up for Python 3.
+Python-Open-Acoustics is an open source acoustics modules built form the ground up for Python 3.

 You can install python-open-acoustics on your machine using the pip package installer.
 Simply type 'pip install python-open-acoustics' into a terminal shell (alternatively, use 'pip3' instead of 'pip' if you have both Python 2 and 3 as well as pip for both versions on your machine).